ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 : A structure that holds ECTs that have been appraised.
 The ACS contains Attester state that has been authorized by Verifier processing and Appraisal Policy.

+Appraisal Context:
+: A structure that contains all state needed for performing the Appraisal Procedure.

 Appraisal Policy:
 : A description of the conditions that, if met, allow acceptance of Claims.
 Typically, the entity asserting a Claim should have knowledge, expertise, or context that gives credibility to the assertion.
 Appraisal Policy resolves which entities are credible and under what conditions.
 See also "Appraisal Policy for Evidence" in {{-rats-arch}}.

 Attestation Results Set (ARS):
 : A structure that holds results of Appraisal and ECTs that are to be conveyed to a Relying Party.

+Appraisal Session:
+: A structure that tracks all state that corresponds to a single request for attestation appraisal.
+This includes the Appraisal Claims Set and Appraisal Context.

 ### Internal Representation of Conceptual Messages {#sec-ir-cm}